 The Southern Alleghenies Workforce Development Board (SAWDB) continues to support the region's public workforce system and ensure that the residents have access to a wide variety of workforce services.
 Funding utilized by the SAWDB in support of the public workforce system includes an annual Workforce Innovation and Opportunity Act (WIOA) allocation, Rapid Response funds, Temporary Assistance to Needy Families (TANF) awards, and other competitively secured grant dollars.
-Roughly 7% of the WIOA and TANF were used to cover the infrastructure costs associated with maintaining five PA CareerLinks® and one affiliate site.
-Another 50% of the annual allocation was used to underwrite subcontracts with the agencies that provide workforce services to jobseekers and employers.
-WIOA funds were also used for the required quality assurance and monitoring functions, to cover specialized jobseeker supportive services and assessment costs, and for participation in the Industry Cluster Research Consortium.
-Despite their costliness, PA CareerLink® workforce centers remain important to the counties they serve; tens of thousands of residents, including many of the region's long-term unemployed, utilized PA CareerLink® services over the past year.
-Increasing the region's education attainment level has historically been a high priority for the SAWDB.
+Roughly 6% of the WIOA and TANF were used to cover the infrastructure costs associated with maintaining five PA CareerLinks® and four affiliate sites.
+In Program Year 2019, the Cambria and Blair PA CareerLinks® colocated into the Johnstown and Altoona Public Libraries.
+These innovative moves resulted in substantial cost savings, increased foot traffic for both the libraries and PA CareerLinks® and received national recognition by the US Department of Labor as the first one-stop/library co-locations in the country.
+The SAWDB also utilized 50% of the annual allocation to underwrite subcontracts with the agencies that provide workforce services to jobseekers and employers.
+WIOA funds were also used for the required quality assurance and monitoring functions, to cover specialized jobseeker supportive services and assessment costs, for participation in the Industry Cluster Research Consortium, and support for the Northstar Digital Literacy Assessment.
 The Commonwealth's WIOA Plan requires each Workforce Development Board to allocate increasingly larger portions of its budget in support of training.
-For this past fiscal year, some \$1,216,608 was earmarked to support training for jobseekers; 175 individuals received assistance with the cost of pursuing post-secondary education or on-the-job training (OJT).
+For this past fiscal year, some \$1,395,374 was earmarked to support training for jobseekers; 152 individuals received assistance with the cost of pursuing post-secondary education or on-the-job training (OJT).
 Awards of up to \$6,000 per person were given to these eligible individuals to help defray the cost of their schooling.
-The SAWDB was also successful in securing and administering additional funding to support training opportunities for the unemployed.
-These grants include a \$203,863 Strategic Innovation grant that is supporting reintegration services for those exiting three county prison systems, and a \$70,373 Business-Education Partnership grant designed to better connect students and educators with employers.
+The SAWDB was also successful in securing and administering competitivel funding to support additional workforce-related programs.
+These grants include a \$262,844 Economic Transition Grant that is supporting retraining for individuals displaced from the retail, service and hospitality sectors, and a \$108, 813 Business-Education Partnership grant designed to better connect students and educators with employers, a \$50,000 Teacher in the Workplace Grant that enables educators to spend significant time learning employer-needs first hand, and a \$221,840 State-Local Internship Program grant to pair local college students with employers.

 In regard to business-related activities, any changes were due primarily to variations in notes receivable, notes payable, and amounts due to other governments.
-The Commission closed 11 loans at a value of \$2,637,000 with a leverage of \$6,310,200 in public and private funds; projected 19 jobs created 142 jobs retained in the region we serve.
-The Commission borrowed \$1,200,000 this fiscal year from the Commonwealth of Pennsylvania's Pennsylvania Industrial Development Authority (PIDA) fund.
-At June 30, 2018, The Commission had \$3,132,250 in loans approved, but not yet funded.
+The Commission closed 15 loans at a value of

+\$3,537,578 with a leverage of \$13,845,208 in public and private funds; projected 44 jobs created 308 jobs retained in the region we serve.
+The Commission borrowed \$1,838,678 this fiscal year from the Commonwealth of Pennsylvania's Pennsylvania Industrial Development Authority (PIDA) fund.
+At June 30, 2019, The Commission had \$787,500 in loans approved, but not yet funded.